Skip to product information

 Paga in tre rate con PayPal

-Legio IV Flavia Felix was founded by Vespasian in 70 AD, reorganizing veterans of the disbanded Legio IV Macedonica, which had been compromised by its support for Vitellius during the Year of the Four Emperors.
-The new unit, which bore the name of the imperial gens Flavia and the cognomen "Felix", had the lion as its emblem, perhaps alluding to its foundation in the months of July-August.
+The Legio IV Flavia Felix was founded by Vespasian in 70 AD, reorganizing veterans of the disbanded Legio IV Macedonica, which had been compromised by its support for Vitellius during the Year of the Four Emperors.
+The new unit, which bore the name of the imperial gens Flavia and the epithet “Felix” (Fortunate), had the lion as its emblem, perhaps alluding to its founding in July-August.

-Stationed along the Danubian Limes, it was based in Upper Moesia, where it remained operational for centuries as a key garrison against Transdanubian peoples.
-In 88 AD, it participated in the punitive expedition against Domitian's Dacia and, under Trajan, fought in the Dacian Wars, distinguishing itself at the second battle of Tapae and in the conquest of Sarmizegetusa.
+Stationed along the Danubian limes, it was deployed in Moesia Superior, where it remained operational for centuries as a key garrison against the Transdanubian populations.
+In 88 AD, it participated in the punitive expedition against Domitianic Dacia and, under Trajan, fought in the Dacian Wars, distinguishing itself at the second Battle of Tapae and in the conquest of Sarmizegetusa.
 In this context, it built the legionary fortress of Berzobis, which became the nucleus of a Roman urban center in Dacia.

-In the Hadrianic era, the legion was transferred to Singidunum, modern-day Belgrade, which gained the status of municipium and then colonia, highlighting the role of the IV Flavia Felix in the Romanization of the Danubian area.
-The unit is attested in Upper Moesia until the early 5th century, a sign of its exceptional longevity in the history of the Roman army.
+During the Hadrianic era, the legion was transferred to Singidunum, modern-day Belgrade, which gained the status of a municipium and then a colonia, highlighting the role of the IV Flavia Felix in the Romanization of the Danubian area.
+The unit is attested in Moesia Superior until the early 5th century, a sign of its exceptional longevity in the history of the Roman army.

 • Formato 40x30 cm